SEND Offer 2022-23

 Speech and Language Therapy

-We follow the advice of doctors, Educational Psychologists, Occupational Therapists, Physiotherapists and any other health professionals based at Wood Street Health Centre to address the needs of individual children.
+We follow the advice of local doctors, Educational Psychologists, Occupational Therapists, Physiotherapists and any other health professionals based at Wood Street Health Centre to address the needs of individual children.

 As the needs of individual children present themselves, the SENDCO will arrange training for the nursery team from a wide range of relevant professionals.